thewhitetulip/intro-to-vuejs/3_building_the_front_end.md

 	{categoryID:'1',categoryName:'dummy', taskCount:'2'},
 	{categoryID:'2',categoryName:'Batman', taskCount:'12'}],

 As we did for the task, we have two objects, category and categories.
-One will be bound to the input tag when we take category name and another would be the list of categories in our current instance.
+One will be bound to the input tag when we take category name and another will be the list of categories in our current instance.

 	<select name="category" class="dropdown" v-model="task.category">
 		<template v-for="category in categories">